 AMY GOODMAN: Octavia Butler, could you read a little from Parable of the Talents.

 OCTAVIA BUTLER: I’m going to read a verse or two.
-And keep in mind these were written early in the 1990s.
+And keep in mind these were written early in the ’90s.
 But I think they apply forever, actually.
-This first one, I have a character in the books who is, well, someone who is taking the country fascist and who manages to get elected President and, who oddly enough, comes from Texas.
-And here is one of the things that my character is inspired to write about, this sort of situation.
+This first one, I have a character in the books who is, well, someone who is taking the country fascist and who manages to get elected president and who, oddly enough, comes from Texas.
+And here is one of the things that my character is inspired to write about this sort of situation.
 She says:

 And there’s one other that I thought I should read, because I see it happening so much.
 I got the idea for it when I heard someone answer a political question with a political slogan.
 And he didn’t seem to realize that he was quoting somebody.
 He seemed to have thought that he had a creative thought there.
 And I wrote this verse: